jedisct1/libsodium-doc/secret-key_cryptography/authenticated_encryption.md

 This function writes the authentication tag, whose length is `crypto_secretbox_MACBYTES` bytes, in `c`, immediately followed by the encrypted message, whose length is the same as the plaintext: `mlen`.

-`c` and `m` can overlap, making in-place encryption possible.
-However do not forget that `crypto_secretbox_MACBYTES` extra bytes are required to prepend the tag.
+`c` and `m`  can point to the same address, making in-place encryption possible.
+If they don't, the regions should not overlap.
+Do not forget that `crypto_secretbox_MACBYTES` extra bytes are required to prepend the tag.

 ```c
 int crypto_secretbox_open_easy(unsigned char *m, const unsigned char *c,